Problems

 Currently, over 95% of global stablecoin reserves are parked in bank deposits, money markets, and US T-Bills, earning risk-free yields.
 These TradFi yields, in theory, could be shared with stablecoin users and dApps as rewards or rebates to stimulate on-chain economic growth.

-By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of growth in decentralized economies, aligning more closely with DeFi's core tenets of financial inclusivity and user empowerment.
+By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of growth in decentralized economies, aligning more closely with DeFi's tenets of user empowerment and democratized finance.

-Liquid-staked tokens (LSTs) and yield-bearing stablecoins (YBS), such as sfrxETH, stETH, sUSDS, sUSDe, sfrxUSD, etc., are supply-centric assets designed to externalize their underlying yields to token holders or stakers.
-On the demand side, borrowing LST/YBS carries a major drawback: rapidly compounding debt due to the underlying yield, which accrues as new debt in addition to borrowing costs—making yield-bearing tokens more expensive to borrow.
+Yieldcoins, such as liquid-staked tokens (LST) and staked stablecoins like sfrxETH, stETH, sUSDS, sUSDe, sfrxUSD, etc., are supply-centric assets designed to externalize their underlying yields to the token holder or staker.
+On the demand side, yieldcoin borrowers face a major structural drawback: rapidly compounding loans due to the underlying yield which accrues as new debt on top of borrowing costs.
+This drawback makes yieldcoins more expensive to borrow vs. non-yielding assets.

 A theoretical supply-demand chart for lending and borrowing, with the effect of borrower subsidies illustrated.